 Business and non-profit leaders across the nation have indicated that 'inclusive leadership skills': intercultural competence, ethical judgment, and a sophisticated understanding of the diversity of our society, are as important as the chosen major of college graduates when making hiring decisions.
-The I AM Lehigh community aims to help participants develop these inclusive leadership skills for working with diverse groups on campus and beyond.
+The I AM (Identity, Awareness, Multiculutralism) Lehigh community aims to help participants develop these inclusive leadership skills for working with diverse groups on campus and beyond.
 Participants in I AM Lehigh will explore their own identity and the identity of others (including race, ethnicity, gender, sexual orientation, class, and ability) in an effort to expand their capacity for leadership.
 The experience will include informal dialogue, student-driven activities, and collaborative programming and work with the Office of Multicultural Affairs, the Women's Center, The Pride Center for Sexual Orientation and Gender Diversity, Women, Gender, and Sexuality Studies, Africana Studies and the Office of Student Leadership Development.

-Advisor: Carolina Hernandez (Community Service Office)
+Advisor: Carolina Hernandez (Director, Community Service Office)

-The LIVE.LEARN.SERVE community aims to shape participants into leaders and active citizens through the implementation of community service programs at Lehigh and in the Greater Bethlehem Community.
+The LIVE.LEARN.SERVE. community aims to shape participants into leaders and active citizens through the implementation of community service programs at Lehigh and in the Greater Bethlehem Community.
 Regardless of their current level of involvement in volunteer activities, the community’s main goals for participants are to gain a greater appreciation of the Lehigh community and the local Bethlehem community; to provide participants with different ways to become involved in volunteer activities while gaining leadership experience by planning and leading their own service events; and to have participants view their communities in different ways, see the needs present within them, and find the various methods to address those community needs.

-The Nosh, Nourish, & Nutrition community promotes a healthy lifestyle through nutrition education, hands on cooking classes, special topic dinners and/or snacks, and food awareness/appreciation at Lehigh University and around the Bethlehem Community.
+The Nosh, Nourish, & Nutrition community promotes a healthy lifestyle through nutrition education, hands on cooking classes, special topic dinners and/or snacks, and food awareness/appreciation at Lehigh University and around the Bethlehem community.
 A healthy lifestyle promotes better performance in academics, athletics and overall health.
 Students will participate in a variety of activities such as collaborative nutrition education, healthy cooking with the dietitian, and tasting and experiencing what Bethlehem restaurants have to offer.
 They will be able to explore their passion and interest in food and nutrition with a group of similarly passionate students.

-Advisors: Matt Kitchie (Office of Student Activities)
+Advisor: Matt Kitchie (Office of Student Activities)

-The Outdoor Adventure Community promotes outdoors sports, activities, and responsible stewardship of our natural resources.
+The Outdoor Adventure community promotes outdoors sports, activities, and responsible stewardship of our natural resources.
 Hall/Floor activities will appeal to a variety of interests and skill levels, from weekend camping trips to hiking and skiing to themed movie nights - the choice is yours!
 The community goal is for individuals with a shared interest in nature to join together in outdoor activities and adventures, and to develop and spread their values of responsible management of our beautiful outdoor spaces and resources.